jeajar/0365-mediawiki/README.md

 WIKI_EMAIL=wiki@example.com
 FEDERATION_URL=https://login.microsoftonline.com/{UUID}/federationmetadata/2007-06/federationmetadata.xml
 ```
+If using other s3 compatible storage, the var `AWS_ENDPOINT_URL` needs to be set.

 ## Configure Office365
 In the Office365 Admin control:
 `Azure Active Directory > App Registration > New registration`